faezeh-kianimoravej/disaster-response-platform/backend-app/chat-service/README.md

 #### 5. Send Message

 Sends a new message to a chat group.
+The message type is automatically determined based on the sender's role:

+- Users with roles containing "ADMIN", "LEADER", or "COMMANDER" send `LEADER` type messages
+- All other users send `DEFAULT` type messages

 **Endpoint**: `POST /api/chat/{groupId}/messages`